Kimouss/Symfony-Behat/README.md

 $ docker exec -t symfony_behat_php vendor/bin/behat
 ```

-By default, the tests will execute with Chrome node.

 If you want to run specific test, add a tag before your scenario
 ```gherkin=
 @javascript @demo @tag